 Amend paragraph 2.1.10A as follows:

-2.1.10A Where a Modification Proposal is raised by the NETSO in accordance with paragraph 2.1.1 which subsequently the Authority reasonably considers is necessary to comply with or implement the Electricity Regulation and/or any relevant legally binding decision of the European Commission and/or the Agency, the Authority shall inform the Panel accordingly.Such Modification Proposals shall:
+2.1.10A Where a Modification Proposal is raised by the NETSO in accordance with paragraph 2.1.1 which subsequently the Authority reasonably considers is necessary to comply with or implement the Electricity Regulation and/or any relevant legally binding decision of the European Commission and/or the Agency, the Authority shall inform the Panel accordingly.
+A binding decision in this paragraph 2.1.10A however does not include a decision that is not, or so much of a decision that is not, Retained EU Law.
+Such Modification Proposals shall:

 (a) be processed by the Panel in accordance with the provisions of the Code;